 Microsoft Teams platform – central to automated processes and tasks

 An increasingly common and creative use of Microsoft Teams and other platforms is using the platform to drive automation.
 More commonly now, event-driven automation allows businesses to notify communication platforms like Microsoft Teams.
 While email notifications and other legacy platforms to receive automated messaging are still very common, many automation teams are seeing the value in targeting collaboration platforms such as Microsoft Teams for essential notifications.

-Using the rich integrations with other third-party integration, organizations can drive feature-rich automation that can look for specific events posted in Teams channels, as an example, and do something with those notifications.
-For example, looking for particular keywords or tags found in Microsoft Teams channels, automated actions can be generated, such as creating a ticket in Jira or ServiceNow.
+Using the rich integrations with other third-party integrations, organizations can drive feature-rich automation that can look for specific events posted in Teams channels, as an example, and do something with those notifications.
+For example, when looking for particular keywords or tags found in Microsoft Teams channels, automated actions can be generated, such as creating a ticket in Jira or ServiceNow.

 So Which Integrations are Essential?